ambit/bms-support/docs/crm-managing-contacts.md

 ## People

 The people tab allows you to record all the people you interact with at a Contact.
-By keeping track of people at a business allows you to target your interactions with the contact.
-A good rule of thumb is if you speak with someone at a contact
+Keeping track of people at a business allows you to target your interactions with the contact.

 Selecting New Person will take you to a new person screen where you can enter their details.
 You only need to record the persons name, however optionally you can add information about their position, phone number, or email address.

 ## Products

 The products tab allows you to record any relevant products installed or owned by the contact, as well as any contract details.
 This allows you to make more informed decisions during the sales process.

 Selecting New Product will display a form for entering new product information, such as Product Type, Brand, Model etc.

 You can also delete and edit individual product records.

+## Comments

+The comments tab displays any ad-hoc comments about the contact.
+This is for recording miscellaneous information about the contact ('Contact Y is a long standing customer, make sure to always enquire about the health of Joe Bloggs') that complements the sales process.

+You can also attach files here, which will then be viewable by all other users.

+Selecting New Comment will open a form for recording new comments via a textbox, and an optional file attachment field.

+Administrators can also edit and delete existing comments in the list below.